clawpack/doc/doc/sealevel.rst

 If GeoClaw is used for hazard assessment based on potential tsunami scenarios, then thought should be given to the appropriate value of *sealevel* to assume.
-The NGDC coastal bathymetry data is referenced to MHW because this is often the level assumed for tsunami hazard assessment, but higher tide levels such as Mean Higher High Water (MHHW) or the Astronomical High Tide (AHT) are sometimes used for worst-case scenarios.
+The NCEI coastal bathymetry data is often referenced to MHW because this is often the level assumed for tsunami hazard assessment, but higher tide levels such as Mean Higher High Water (MHHW) or the Astronomical High Tide (AHT) are sometimes used for worst-case scenarios.

-See :ref:`tsunamidata` for some other sources of data.
+See :ref:`tsunamidata` for more information and links to sources of data.